josharian/dont/readme.md

+This is just an idea I've been kicking around...

 ### Don't: template-based, decentralized static analysis for Go

 dont is a static analysis tool.
 It complements go vet, staticcheck, and regular tests.